schmidtbri/rest-model-service/README.md

 generate_openapi --configuration_file=examples/rest_config.yaml
 ```

-You can also provide the desired path for the OpenAPI document like this:
+You can also provide the desired path for the OpenAPI document that will be created like this:

 ```bash
 generate_openapi --output_file=example.yaml